 Adolescence is a confusing, hormone-driven, bumpy ride even in non-pandemic times.
-“Quaranteenagers” are those teenagers who are living through the COVID-19 pandemic.
-Over the past year they had to navigate fear, anxiety, depression, remote learning, social isolation, race-related protests, and widespread grief.
+“Quaranteenagers” are those teenagers who lived through the COVID-19 pandemic.
+Over the past years they had to navigate fear, anxiety, depression, remote learning, social isolation, race-related protests, and widespread grief.

 First aid for teenagers’ mental health going forward involves helping them heal psychologically and emotionally.
 Researchers admit that “while the knowledge base regarding children’s responses to trauma and adverse events, in general, has been expanding, descriptions of their responses during epidemics remain scarce.”
 We don’t need numbers and statistics to tell us what we already know: This year teens and their parents have faced unparalleled levels of mental health distress.

 Newfound threats to adolescent mental health